Lecture notes on the formation and early evolution of planetary systems: Introduction

 \subsubsection{Architecture}

-The orbital properties and masses of the planets in the Solar System are listed in Table I (the values here are taken from the {\textsc{JPL}} web site).
-The basic architecture of our Solar System comprises 2 {\em gas giants}.
-These are Jupiter and Saturn, which are composed primarily of hydrogen and helium -- like the Sun -- though they have a higher abundance of heavier elements as compared to Solar composition.
+The orbital properties, masses and radii of the Solar System's planets are listed in Table~I. The dominant planets in the Solar System are our two {\em gas giants}, Jupiter and Saturn.
+These planets are composed primarily of hydrogen and helium -- like the Sun -- though they have a higher abundance of heavier elements as compared to Solar composition.
 Saturn is known to have a substantial core.
-Descending in mass there are then 2 {\em ice giants} (Uranus and Neptune) composed of water, ammonia, methane, silicates and metals, plus low mass hydrogen / helium atmospheres; 2 large {\em terrestrial planets} (Earth and Venus) plus two smaller terrestrial planets (Mercury and Mars).
+Descending in mass there are two {\em ice giants} (Uranus and Neptune) composed of water, ammonia, methane, silicates and metals, plus low mass hydrogen / helium atmospheres; two large {\em terrestrial planets} (Earth and Venus) plus two smaller terrestrial planets (Mercury and Mars).
 Apart from Mercury, all of the planets have low eccentricities and orbital inclinations.
-They orbit in a plane that is approximately perpendicular to the Solar rotation axis (though there is a small misalignment of $7^\circ$).
+They orbit in a plane that is approximately, but not exactly, perpendicular to the Solar rotation axis (the misalignment angle is about $7^\circ$).

 In the Solar System the giant and terrestrial planets are clearly segregated in orbital radius, with the inner zone occupied by the terrestrial planets being separated from the outer giant planet region by the main asteroid belt.
 The orbital radii of the giant planets coincide with where we expect the protoplanetary disk to have been cool enough for ices to have been present.
-This is a significant observation in the classical theory of giant planet formation, since in that theory the time scale for giant planet formation depends upon the mass of condensible materials.
+This is a significant observation in the classical theory of giant planet formation, since in that theory the time scale for giant planet formation depends upon the mass of condensable materials.
 One would therefore expect faster growth to occur in the outer ice-rich part of the protoplanetary disk.